xixihaha4/House-Tyrell/README.md

 Manos Kourkoulakos

 ## Style Guide
 This codebase follows the AirBnB style guide incorporated using a linter.
 All submitted Pull Requests should also follow AirBnB's style guide.
-If you don't have a linter installed,

 Two examples for configuring your environment to adhere to this style guide can be found [here](http://www.acuriousanimal.com/2016/08/14/configuring-atom-with-eslint.html) for Atom and [here](https://travishorn.com/setting-up-eslint-on-vs-code-with-airbnb-javascript-style-guide-6eb78a535ba6) for VSCode.